CMU-313/nodebb-s25-bearries/UserGuide.md

 3) timeout: 30000 -> Nodebb operations can be slow so we account for this with a larger timeout than standard

 ## Enforcement
+Taiko and lint must both pass before any PR is merged and 1 code review is required because of our branch protection rule on main!
+This ensures that all code that is pushed to/merged to main passes our Taiko test suite.